forflo/gCodeMusic/README.md

 a movement.

-Now, with **frequency and timing** probably being the very definition of music, we can now start to have som fun!
+Now, with **frequency and timing** probably being the very definition of music, we can start to have som fun!

 ## Usage